lakshmicdgithub/EmployeeManagementSystem1/README.md

 Checking the inserted Employees details inside the database

 ![s1](https://github.com/lakshmicdgithub/EmployeeManagementSystem1/assets/148479768/a49674f8-a028-49d4-a1c6-896baed91b8c)

-Here you can see that employee details are inserted successfully
+Here you can see that employee details are inserted successfully.

 (2) Updating the Employee details
-In this project I upadted the name and salary of the employee having id 200.
+In this project I upadted the FirstName, LastName, EmailAddress and ContactNumber of the employee having id 5.

 Like this we can update the other employee details also